LilTaiga/adventofcode2023/README.md

 # Advent of Code 2023
-This is my first attempt at AoC.
+This is my first attempt at AoC. \

-This repository holds my attempted solutions in Rust to the problems of [Advent of Code 2023](https://adventofcode.com/2023).
+This repository holds my attempted solutions in Rust to the problems of [Advent of Code 2023](https://adventofcode.com/2023). \
+Feel free to look around.

+## Running the solutions
+From this folder, execute the command \
+`cargo run --bin dayX` \
+to run the solution from day `X`.